rt23456p/Web_Privacy/README.md

 ### Companies that are known for selling your data
 Microsoft, Yahoo, Google, Facebook, Paltalk, AOL, Skype, Apple, cisco

+### Why You Don't Want to be spied by the American Government?
+Every one should have privacy, it's a hunman right!

 ## Slides of such programs